centrifuge/centrifuge-protobufs/README.md

-# centrifuge-documents
+# centrifuge-protobufs
-Protobuf files &amp; go bindings for Centrifuge Documents

 [![Build Status](https://travis-ci.com/centrifuge/centrifuge-protobufs.svg?token=Sbf68xBZUZLMB3kGTKcX&branch=master)](https://travis-ci.com/centrifuge/centrifuge-protobufs)

+Protobuf files &amp; go bindings for Centrifuge Documents.
+These define the document schema exchanged by nodes on the P2P network.

+**Getting help:** Head over to our developer documentation at [developer.centrifuge.io](http://developer.centrifuge.io) to learn how to setup a node and interact with it.

+**DISCLAIMER:** The code released here presents a very early alpha version that should not be used in production and has not been audited.
+Use this at your own risk.

 # How to commit
 Make sure you run the `make` before committing to make sure the generated files are up to date: